-PES 2018: Everything we know so far
+PES 2018 release date, trailer, licenses and all the latest news

+PES 2018 release date, trailer, teams, gameplay info and everything you need to know

-Konami’s hugely popular football sim is back once again with PES 2018, and it’s launching right alongside its long-time rival FIFA 18 later this year.
-Featuring the biggest advances to the series formula in over a decade, players can expect an improved assortment of teams, stadiums and kits without having to lace up their boots and leave the house.
+Konami’s ever-improving football sim is back, and it’s launching right alongside its long-time rival FIFA 18 later this year.
+Featuring the biggest advances to the series in over a decade, players can expect an improved assortment of teams, stadiums and kits without having to lace up their boots and leave the house.

 TrustedReviews has put together everything we know about PES 2018, including information on its release date, gameplay, trailers, teams, kits and more.